c0xc/github-build-qt-appimage-action/example/README.md

     desktop_file=my_program.desktop
     icon_file=res/my_program.png

 Both are required to build an AppImage file.
-Change these variables so that they point to the desktop and icon files in your project repository.
+Change these variables so that they point to the respective files in your project repository.
 The icon file must have a valid resolution (like 256x256).

 If you specify a font file, it will be included in the AppImage file: